rohitkumar1999/ALUconnect/README.md

 # ALUconnect
-A social media app for ALUMNIs of different organizations
+A social media app in along with a Website for ALUMNIs of different organizations
  ## Description
  A Native  Application made for the College, dedicated to the Alumni, where they can see their friends and get to know about the recent college activities.